Count on Period Nirvana to bring you updated comparisons for menstrual disc brands.

 Menstrual Disc Brands

 There are currently 8 proprietary menstrual disc brands I am aware of available worldwide with many more expected in 2022.
-Proprietary means that these brands have designed and created their own unique shape/size/mold for manufacturing rather than purchasing private label discs through Alibaba and re-selling their “brand” cheaply via Amazon or another webstore.
+Update: as of 1/19 there are now 12.
+Proprietary means that these brands have designed and created their own unique shape/size/mold for manufacturing rather than purchasing private label discs through Alibaba and re-selling their “brand” cheaply via Amazon or another website.
 Period Nirvana is a fierce supporter of the brands that innovate and create their own product and does not endorse private label brands.